Połaniec Power Station

 Połaniec Power Station is a coal-fired and biomass power station near Połaniec in Świętokrzyskie Voivodeship, Poland.
 It consists of 8 units each with a generation capacity of 225 MW.
 The power station went into service between 1979 and 1983.
 Originally these units had a generation capacity of 200 MW, but after turbine modernization between 1992 and 1995, it grew up to its actual value.

-Following a 1 billion PLN (290 million USD) investment, in November 2012 a biomass power plant became operational at the site of the existing power station.
+Following a 1 billion PLN (US$290 million) investment, in November 2012 a biomass power plant became operational at the site of the existing power station.
 The resulting biomass unit is one of the largest biomass power plants in the world.